• Skip to primary navigation

 What Does It Offer?

-Kikoff is a lender that wants to make credit building accessible to more people.
-It doesn’t make money from its lending products.
-Instead, it offers interest-free loans for people to buy digital products from its store.
-By reporting the transactions and payments to the credit bureaus, Kikoff helps people build credit.
+Kikoff is a fintech that wants to make credit building accessible to more people.
+By reporting healthy credit activity to all three major bureaus, Kikoff helps people build credit.

 kickoff review: build credit with no credit pull

-Use The Line Of Credit To Buy Digital Products
+Use The Line Of Credit To Buy Digital Kikoff Products

 No Interest Or Fees On The Loan